josephgarnier/cmake-modules-collection/README.md

   ```

   - VS Code task: `CMake: Doc`.
-  - **Note:** the 'doc' CMake target is included in 'all' CMake target.
+  - **Note:** the 'doc' CMake target is not included in 'all' CMake target.
   </details>

 - To **execute the `install`** build phase (call the CMake target 'install'):